-Expenditure has increased by \$43 million, driven by higher operating cost budgets for the kerbside collection services including introduction of the new Food and Green Organics collection service proposed to start 1 July 2027.
-This is offset by higher targeted rates funding included under the Corporate Services activity.
+Expenditure has increased by \$41 million, driven by higher operating cost budgets for the kerbside collection services including a provision in the budget for the introduction of a potential new Food and Green Organics collection service proposed to start 1 July 2027.
+This is offset by a higher targeted rates funding provision included under the Corporate Services activity from the same date.